allakri/ECETpREP/README.md

 ### Student Workflow

 1.  **Register & Login:** Students create an account with their academic details for a personalized experience.
+The login and registration process is secure and includes password visibility toggles and a "Forgot Password" flow.
+The user session persists across page reloads.
 2.  **Unified Profile Hub:** Upon logging in, the user has access to a central profile page that includes a dashboard for progress tracking, personal notes, and a todo list to organize study tasks.
+All data is saved in the browser's local storage for persistence.
 3.  **Explore the Roadmap:** A strategic guide on the "Roadmap" page walks students through their entire preparation journey.
 4.  **Take Mock Tests:** Students can select from a wide range of mock tests, including previous years' papers and custom tests based on specific subjects.
 The exam interface simulates a real testing environment.
 5.  **Get AI-Powered Results:** After submitting an exam, students receive a detailed results page with their score, a breakdown of answers, and AI-generated adaptive feedback and readiness assessment.